McLean, VA

 Commute & Transportation

-McLean offers convenient access to Washington, D.C. and other major employment centers in Northern Virginia.
+McLean's location offers convenient access to Washington, D.C., and other major employment centers in Northern Virginia.
 The George Washington Memorial Parkway provides a scenic route into the city, while I-495 (the Capital Beltway) offers connections to other parts of the region.
-Commute times to D.C. can range from 20 to 45 minutes, depending on traffic conditions.
-Several Metro stations are located nearby, including the McLean and Tysons Corner stations on the Silver Line, providing public transportation options.
-The Dulles Toll Road (Route 267) also offers access to Dulles International Airport and the western suburbs.
-While car travel is common, the availability of public transportation provides alternatives for commuters.
+Commute times to downtown D.C. typically range from 20 to 40 minutes, depending on traffic conditions.
+While McLean does not have its own Metro station, the Silver Line has stations in nearby Tysons Corner and offers convenient access to D.C. and Dulles International Airport.
+The Metro provides a reliable alternative to driving, particularly during peak commuting hours.
+Public bus routes also serve the area, offering additional transportation options.
+The proximity to major highways and public transportation makes McLean a desirable location for commuters working in the D.C. metropolitan area.

 Lifestyle & Community